TorchedSammy/torchedsammy.github.io/content/blog/treesitter.md

 ---
-title: "How (Not) To Use Treesitter"
+title = "How (Not) To Use Treesitter" date = "2022-08-07T23:41:19-04:00" draft = false
-date: 2022-08-07T23:41:19-04:00
-draft: false
-description: "My attempt at bringing Treesitter support in Lite XL."
+description = "My attempt at bringing Treesitter support in Lite XL."
 ---

 > Tree-sitter is a parser generator tool and an incremental parsing library.

 It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.